-Submission of Application • Parent Involvement Policy Inclusion of services for and Application Supplement (District and Schools) and migrant, homeless, to SED for approval School-Parent Compacts neglected/delinquent, nonpublic school students Poverty Criteria for Building plans for Program Reporting Allocation of Funds to schoolwide schools

-59. Can a district presume to already be providing academic intervention services to at-risk and other special needs students if those students are already receiving supplemental services under entitlement programs such as PCEN (Pupils with Compensatory Educational Needs) or Title I ESEA (Elementary and Secondary Education Act of 1994)?
+- Submission of Application and Application Supplement to SED for approval - Poverty Criteria for Allocation of Funds to Schools - Parent Involvement Policy (District and Schools) and School-Parent Compacts - Building plans for schoolwide schools - Inclusion of services for migrant, homeless, neglected/delinquent, nonpublic school students - Program Reporting - 59.
+Can a district presume to already be providing academic intervention services to at-risk and other special needs students if those students are already receiving supplemental services under entitlement programs such as PCEN (Pupils with Compensatory Educational Needs) or Title I ESEA (Elementary and Secondary Education Act of 1994)?